Employment At-Will: Colorado

 Authors: Stuart R. Buttrick, Thomas W. Carroll, Susan W. Kline and Mary L. Will, Faegre Baker Daniels LLP

-- Colorado is an at-will employment state, meaning that both employers and employees may terminate the employment relationship at any time, for any proper reason.
-See Employment At-Will Doctrine, Generally.
+- Colorado is an at-will employment state, meaning that both employers and employees may terminate the employment relationship at any time.
+See The At-Will Relationship.